NASA-AMMOS/AIT-Core/doc/source/server_architecture.rst

                 - command_stream
             other_parameter: anything_you_need

 AIT provides a number of default plugins.
-Check the plugins API documentation for available plugins.
+Check the `Plugins API documentation <./ait.core.server.plugins.html>`_ for available plugins.

 Streams